doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Store secrets in secret storage solutions where possible, and rotate secrets on a regular cadence.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Store secrets in secret storage solutions where possible, and rotate secrets on a regular cadence.
 Use Managed Service Identity to create a managed app identity on Azure Active Directory and use it to access AAD-protected resources.
 Refer: <a href="https://aka.ms/tmt-th166">https://aka.ms/tmt-th166</a></td>

 </tr>